-20 What are the consequences of client categorisation?
+What are the consequences of client categorisation?

-Under the new FinSA, the client categorisation determines, among others, the rules of conduct that the financial service providers are to apply in relation to each category of clients.
+Under FinSA, the client categorisation determines, among others, the rules of conduct that the financial service providers are to apply in relation to each category of clients.
 Those rules of conduct include:

-- an up-front obligation of information; - an obligation to verify whether a financial instrument or service is appropriate and suitable; - · a documentation obligation and accountability requirement; and - transparency and due diligence requirements for the execution of client orders.
+- an up-front obligation of information; - an obligation to verify whether a financial instrument or service is appropriate and suitable; - a documentation obligation and accountability requirement; and - transparency and due diligence requirements for the execution of client orders.

 Financial services providers have to perform an assessment of appropriateness when advising clients on individual transactions in the context of advisory or discretionary asset management services.
-By contrast, an assessment of suitability is required when providing investment advice on their entire portfolio or in case of discretionary asset management services.
+By contrast, an assessment of suitability is required when providing investment advice on their entire portfolio or in the case of discretionary asset management services.

-In this context, no specific rules apply with respect to institutional clients (eg, financial intermediaries subject to the Banking Act (BA), Financial Institutions Act of 2020 (FinIA) and the CISA, foreign clients subject to a prudential supervision, insurance companies).
-Likewise, professional clients (eg, pension funds, large companies, high-net worth individuals having opted-out) have the possibility to waive certain protections as regards information and documentation reporting.
-Furthermore, the FinSA provides that the financial service providers may rely on the assumption that professional clients have the necessary knowledge and
+In this context, no specific rules apply with respect to institutional clients (eg, financial intermediaries subject to the Banking Act, the Financial Institutions Act of 2020 or the Collective Investment Schemes Act, foreign clients subject to prudential supervision, insurance companies).
+Likewise, professional clients (eg, pension funds, large companies, high-net worth individuals having opted out) have the possibility to waive certain protections as regards information and documentation reporting.
+Furthermore, the FinSA provides that the financial service providers may rely on the assumption that professional clients have the necessary knowledge and experience and may assume economically the risks associated with the proposed services.

 The FinSA also provides for an opting-in and out system across the different client categories.
-As an example, high net worth individuals and private structures created for them (without professional treasury operations) have the possibility to opt out to be considered as professional clients (instead of private clients).
-The opting in and out declarations are to be made in writing.
+As an example, high net worth individuals and private structures created for them (without professional treasury operations) have the possibility to elect (opt out) to be considered as professional clients (instead of their default category of private clients).
+The opting in and out declarations must be made in writing.